umutcalikkasap/umutcalikkasap/README.md

 - Algorithmic Trading and Forex

 📚 **Currently Learning:**
-- Deep Learning (following Andrew Ng's courses)
+- Deep Learning + as an extra (following Andrew Ng's courses)
 - Data structures with C++
 - Machine learning models with Python and TensorFlow